 Low molecular weight heparin versus unfractionated heparin for perioperative thromboprophylaxis in patients with cancer.

-Authors: Akl EA, Kahale L, Sperati F, Neumann I, Labedi N, Terrenato I, Barba M, Sempos EV, Muti P, Cook D, Schünemann H
+Authors: Akl EA, Labedi N, Terrenato I, Barba M, Sperati F, Sempos EV, Muti P, Cook D, Schünemann H

 BACKGROUND: The choice of the appropriate perioperative thromboprophylaxis in patients with cancer depends on the relative benefits and harms of low molecular weight heparin (LMWH) and unfractionated heparin (UFH).

-OBJECTIVES: To update a systematic review of the evidence for the relative efficacy and safety of LMWH and UFH for perioperative thromboprophylaxis in patients with cancer.
+OBJECTIVES: To systematically review the evidence for the relative efficacy and safety of LMWH and UFH for perioperative thromboprophylaxis in patients with cancer.

-SEARCH METHODS: We performed a comprehensive search for trials of anticoagulation in patients with cancer including a February 2013 electronic search of: the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE, and EMBASE.
-We also handsearched conference proceedings, reviewed reference list of included studies, used the 'related citations' feature in PubMed, and searched clinicaltrials.gov for ongoing studies.
+SEARCH STRATEGY: A comprehensive search for trials of anticoagulation in cancer patients including a February 2010 electronic search of: the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE, EMBASE and ISI Web of Science.

-SELECTION CRITERIA: Randomized controlled trials (RCTs) that enrolled patients with cancer undergoing a surgical intervention and compared the effects of LMWH to UFH on mortality, deep venous thrombosis (DVT), pulmonary embolism (PE), bleeding outcomes, or thrombocytopenia.
+SELECTION CRITERIA: Randomized controlled trials (RCTs) that enrolled cancer patients undergoing a surgical intervention and compared the effects of LMWH to UFH on mortality, deep venous thrombosis (DVT), pulmonary embolism (PE), bleeding outcomes, and thrombocytopenia.

-DATA COLLECTION AND ANALYSIS: Two review authors independently used a standardized form to extract in duplicate data on participants, interventions, outcomes of interest, and risk of bias.
+DATA COLLECTION AND ANALYSIS: Two review authors used a standardized form to independently extract in duplicate data on risk of bias, participants, interventions and outcomes of interest.
 Where possible, we conducted meta-analyses using the random-effects model.

-AUTHORS' CONCLUSIONS: We found no difference between perioperative thromboprophylaxis with LMWH versus UFH in their effects on mortality, thromboembolic outcomes, major bleeding, or minor bleeding in patients with cancer.
-Further trials are needed to evaluate the benefits and harms of different heparin thromboprophylaxis strategies in this population more thoroughly.
+AUTHORS' CONCLUSIONS: We found no difference between perioperative thromboprophylaxis with LMWH verus UFH in their effects on mortality and embolic outcomes in patients with cancer.
+Further trials are needed to more carefully evaluate the benefits and harms of different heparin thromboprophylaxis strategies in this population.